jopetech/clipvault/README.md

 - iCloud support via `NSPersistentCloudKitContainer` to keep your history in sync.
 - Shows previews for text and images and file icons for other formats.
 - Allows copying any item back to the system pasteboard with a single button.
+- Open a compact Quick Paste window with `⌘⌥V` to quickly select an entry for pasting.

 ## Requirements